Fraud Defenses

 6. Verify your vendors

-Verify with a call to the vendor’s telephone number in your files.
+Verify requests from vendors for payments or payment-instruction changes with a call to the vendor's telephone number in your files.
 You should always "Verify before you initiate” and “Verify before you approve.”

 Report Fraud